 Honestly, finding a value range for many antiques and collectibles doesn't have to be complicated.
 Say you're wanting to know how much something is worth before you put it up for sale in an online auction or pass it along to a family member.
 In cases like these, you don't need a written appraisal.

-The main thing to keep in mind is that you don't want to skip any of the steps a trained appraiser would use to derive an estimation of value, and there are a number of them.
+The main thing to keep in mind is that you don't want to skip any of the steps a trained appraiser would use to derive an estimation of value.
+Learn more about them reading How to Value Antiques Like an Appraiser.

 If researching values on your own just isn't something you feel comfortable tackling, you do have other options.